BrightStackTech/Social_Hive_Network/README.md

 ---

-To Download & Install this project,
+A. To Download & Install this project,

 1. **Clone** this Repository:
  ```bash